vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

         vcd cse cluster apply --sample --tkg (generates the sample specification file for tkg clusters). vcd cse cluster apply --sample --native (generates the sample specification file for native clusters).
         ```
+    * For the create operation, get a sample native cluster specification from
+     ` vcd cse cluster apply -s -n`.
+Populate the required properties.
+Note that the sample file
+     has detailed comments to identify the required and optional properties.

+    * For the update operation,
+      - save the result of `vcd cse cluster info` to a `cluster_info.yaml` file.
+        Note that the `status` section of the output is what actually represents the true current
+        state of the cluster and `spec`portion of the result just represents the latest desired
+        state expressed by the user.
+For example, the current count of `status.nodes.workers` could
+        be different from the `spec.topology.workers.count` because of the potential failure in the previous resize operation.
+      - Rename the `cluster_info.yaml` to `update_cluster.yaml`
+      - update the `spec` section of the `cluster.yaml` to the accurate values provided in `status` section.
+      - update the `spec` with the new desired state of the cluster.
+Note that you can only update few properties: worker count, nfs scale up, and template distribution.
+      - Save the file `update_cluster.yaml` and issue the command `vcd cse cluster apply update_cluster.yaml`

     * Sample input specification file
         ```sh
         # Short description of various properties used in this sample cluster configuration